-i.
+- i.
 Provide air quality education and alerts, conduct anti-idling campaigns, educate/conduct outreach and outreach to communities about the importance of air quality, conduct air quality monitoring, and participate in the DVRPC Air Quality Partnership for TMAs serving the DVRPC region.
-The level of effort for this strategy should be no more than 50% of the total for this goal area.

-• Product/Outcome 1: Development and delivery of air quality and anti-idling programs, including but not limited to real-time air quality education in conjunction with walk-to-school events.
-Provide air quality alerts and educational presentations that will encourage changes in behavior to mitigate air pollution and the adoption of electric vehicles.

-• Product/Outcome 2: Provide air quality monitoring (AQM) and reports to local governments, schools, community groups, or other partners as requested.
+The level of effort for this strategy should be no more than 50% of the total for this goal area. - o Product/Outcome 1: Development and delivery of air quality and anti-idling programs, including but not limited to real-time air quality education in conjunction with walk-to-school events.
+Provide air quality alerts and educational presentations that will encourage changes in behavior to mitigate air pollution and the adoption of alternate fuel vehicles (AFVs). - o Product/Outcome 2: Provide air quality monitoring (AQM) and reports to local governments, schools, community groups, or other partners as requested.

-ii.
-Provide technical assistance to municipalities, employers, and other destinations engaged in readiness planning, ordinance adoption, charging station siting, and participation in support of activities sponsored by the NJTPA or other agencies.

-Product/Outcome 1: Planning assistance to municipalities, counties, developers, businesses and/or other entities to increase use of electric vehicles, adoption of EVs in fleet operations, and create or improve infrastructure related to those vehicles i.
-Encourage, educate, and support the use/implementation of E-bikes, e-scoots, and e-cargo delivery modes.
+- ii.
+Provide technical assistance to municipalities, employers, and other destinations engaged in readiness planning, ordinance adoption, charging station siting, and participation in support of activities sponsored by the NJTPA or other agencies. - Product/Outcome 1: Planning assistance to municipalities, counties, developers, businesses and/or other entities to increase use of AFVs, adoption of AFVs in fleet operations, and create or improve infrastructure related to those vehicles

-Product/Outcome 1: Develop and distribute e-mobility resources and materials, particularly to town centers and areas with increased bike and pedestrian activity, to increase knowledge, awareness, and safe utilization of electric micromobility options, and work with businesses, municipalities, and other groups to implement bike and scooter share systems ii.
-Disseminate information about EV purchase and charger installation incentives, infrastructure, and presentations to municipal, business, and community stakeholders.
+- i.
+Encourage, educate, and support the use/implementation of e-bikes, e-scooters, and e-cargo delivery modes. - o Product/Outcome 1: Develop and distribute e-mobility resources and materials, particularly to town centers and areas with increased bike and pedestrian activity, to increase knowledge, awareness, and safe utilization of electric micromobility options, and work with businesses, municipalities, and other groups to implement bike and scooter share systems.
+Draft and final reports are to be shared with the NJTPA for review.

-• Product/Outcome 1: Distribution of EV incentive information and other general EV information to support the adoption of EVs by the public and the installation of charging infrastructure by key stakeholders.
+- ii.
+Disseminate information about charger installation incentives, infrastructure, and presentations to municipal, business, and community stakeholders. - Product/Outcome 1: Distribution of infrastructure incentive information and other information to support the adoption of EVs by the public and the installation of charging infrastructure by key stakeholders.